joshuaalmari/joshuaalmari/README.md

-# 👋 Hi, I'm Joshua Almari
+# 👋 Hi, I'm Engr.
+Joshua Almari, ECT

-I'm a **Data Analyst** experienced in reporting, automation, and dashboard development using **Excel, Power Query, SQL, Python, Power BI, Google Looker, and DOMO**.
+I'm a licensed Electronics Engineer and Electronics Technician.
+A **Data Analyst** experienced in reporting, automation, and dashboard development using **Excel, Power Query, SQL, Python, Power BI, Google Looker, and DOMO**.
 I specialize in creating efficient analytics workflows and clear visual reports that help teams make faster, more data-informed decisions.

 ---